jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 It is not clear that one of these solutions is better than the others.
 Practical requirements will ultimately dictate which way projects go.
-This work considers the middle ground solution and presents the Eclipse Integrated Computational Environment (ICE) as proof that it is possible to create such a system.
+This work considers a middle ground solution and presents the Eclipse Integrated Computational Environment (ICE) as proof that it is possible to create such a system.
 Specifically, we show
-* an architecture for such a workflow system that accomplishes all five of the required activities outlined above in a simple, extensible way, \ref{}.
+* an architecture for such a workflow system that satisfies the model of workflows presented below in an extensible way.
-* that such a system can be cross-platform for workstations and simultaneously deployable on the web, \ref{}.
+* that such a system can be cross-platform for workstations and simultaneously deployable on the web.
-* that smart design decisions enable not only authoring code for simulation software, but also make it possible for the system to extend itself, thereby enabling heavy customization, \ref{}.
+* that smart design decisions enable not only authoring code for simulation software, but also make it possible for the system to extend itself, thereby enabling heavy customization.
-* that the system can be easily integrated with other tools, including the general-purpose workflow engines and single-focus tools on opposite ends of this tool space, \ref{}.

 **FIXME!
 Needs to transition smoothly!**